Levelling up: the growth of the UK video game space

 Fundraisings:

-• £1.41m verified equity investment in 2018 for an 18.8%.
+• £1.41m verified equity investment in 2018 for a 19%.
 Disclosed investors include Archangels, Par Equity, and Scottish Co-Investment Fund.

 • £560k equity investment in 2019 for a 5.9% stake.
 Investors include Archangels, Par Equity, and Scottish Co-Investment Fund.